-2 Reasons to Buy the iPhone 6s & 4 Reasons to Wait
+2 Reasons to Buy the iPhone 6s & 3 Reasons to Wait

 Apple

-The iPhone 6s and iPhone 6s Plus are getting older, but there are still a few to consider making one of them your next phone.
+The iPhone 6s and iPhone 6s Plus aren’t spring chickens, but there are still a few to consider making one of them your next phone.
 There are also some great reasons to go with something else.

 They’re no longer flagship models, but the iPhone 6s and iPhone 6s Plus are still dependable smartphones and they’re much cheaper than newer models like the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.